maziac/DeZog/documentation/ReverseEngineeringUsage.md

 8000.9  mylabel:
 ~~~

 I.e. the "9" is the bank.
-The name of the bank correspondents directly to the name used in the memory model.
+The name of the bank correspondents directly to the 'shortName' used in the memory model.
-TODO: Reference to memory model.
-Ausserdem muss ich die Namen der Banks auch angeben.
+For custom memory models, please refer to [customMemory](Usage.md#customMemory).
+Normally, the bank name is simply equal to the bank number unless otherwise specified, e.g. in 'customMemory'.

+Here are the short names for the predefined memory models:
+- RAM: there is only one large (RAM) bank.
+The bank numbers can be omitted.
+- ZX16K/ZX48K: since the slots for ROM and RAM are bound to fixed banks, the bank numbers can be omitted.
+- ZX128K: 128k ROM="R0", 48k ROM="R1", the other banks are numbered 0 to 7.
+- ZXNEXT: 128k ROM="R0a"/"R0b", 48k ROM="R1a"/"R1b", ROM1="R1", the other banks are numbered from 0 to 223.
+Note: The ROM size is 16k, but since the ZX Next has a slot size of 8k, the ROM is divided into an "a" and "b" part.
+- COLECOVISION: The bank/slot configuration is unique.
+The bank numbers can be omitted.

 ## Bytes

-After the address the used bytes can be given.
+After the address the used bytes can be specified.
 E.g.
 ~~~list
 8000.9  21 AB CD
 ~~~

-DeZog does not interpret the contents of these bytes but counts the number. simply to know what memory belongs to the CODE area.
+DeZog does not interpret the content of these bytes, but counts the number. simply to know which memory belongs to the CODE area.
-In the example above all 3 bytes will be associated with the rev engineering file/line number (pacman.list).
+In the above example, all 3 bytes are associated with the rev engineering file/line number (pacman.list).

 ## Mnemonic